SaadKazmi/Parrallel-Computing-Case-Study/README.md

 ## Hardware Selection

-You are required to select target hardware for optimization, preferably a recent machine like your laptop or a lab machine.
+Select target hardware for optimization, preferably a recent machine like your laptop or a lab machine.
 Consistency in hardware usage is necessary for accurate performance evaluation.

 ## Input Specifications